 - Report experiencing both gastrointestinal and non-gastrointestinal symptoms (for example, leaky gut syndrome, bloating and brain fog)

-Common Gluten Intolerance Symptoms
+Most Common Gluten Intolerance Symptoms

-Damage done by gluten-related disorders, including celiac disease and NCGS, go beyond just the gastrointestinal tract.
+Damage done by gluten-related disorders, including celiac disease and NCGS, goes beyond just the gastrointestinal tract.
 Recent research over the past several decades suggests that gluten intolerance symptoms show up in almost every system within the body: the central nervous system (including the brain), endocrine system, cardiovascular system (including the health of the heart and blood vessels), reproductive system and skeletal system.

 Because gluten intolerance can lead to autoimmune reactions and increased inflammation levels (the root of most diseases), it’s associated with numerous diseases.
 But the problem is that many people fail to attribute these symptoms to an undiagnosed food sensitivity.
+Gluten sensitivity symptoms also get ignored and they persist as no dietary changes are made by the person unknowingly suffering with a gluten sensitivity.
+What are the first signs of gluten intolerance?
+It’s time to take a look at this gluten intolerance symptoms checklist.

 - Digestive and IBS symptoms, including abdominal pain, cramping, bloating, constipation or diarrhea